Important information to consider before making an application

 (e) severe weather conditions

-(f) the acts of any governmental or local authority; or
+(f) the acts of any governmental or local authority; this includes the UK’s withdrawal from the European Union

 (g) where the numbers recruited to a course are so low that it is not possible to deliver an appropriate quality of education for students enrolled on it.